Using the Suns in the Sun Workstation Lab

 or any other computer running Unix, for that matter.
 Turning these computers off without executing the proper shutdown procedure can cause damage to everyone's files, including your own.
 Additionally, other people may be using the computer remotely at the same time you are using it, and turning the machine off is sure to anger those people.
 If you are ever tempted to turn one of these computers off, read the section titled When You Encounter Problems below.
-If that doesn't help, contact Dr. Bui or Dr. Null.
+If that doesn't help, contact John R. Baskwill at ITS.
 If no help is available, simply leave the computer alone and use a different one if necessary.
 Report the problem to one of the people listed above as soon as possible.

 IMPORTANT: When you finish using one of the Suns, be sure to log out (see the section titled Logging Out below).
 Otherwise, anyone can sit down at the computer you just left and access and modify your files, send harrassing email as you, and so on.

-Unless reserved for a class or seminar, the Sun Workstation Lab is available as long as the Olmsted Building is open to individuals having a valid Sun account and Sun Lab access (available via your PSU Id card which must be activated by the staff assistant).
+Unless reserved for a class or seminar, the Sun Lab is available as long as the Olmsted Building is open to individuals having a valid access to Sun Labs (available via your PSU Id card which must be activated by the staff assistant) and an account on Sub Lab machines.

-The machines are on 24 hours a day and available for console and remote access, with the exception of applying patches to the machines.
-Applying patches to the machines is performed late Sunday morning to early Sunday afternoon.
-After patches are applied, the machines are rebooted.
+The machines are on 24 hours a day and available for console and remote access, with the exception of the duration for the maintenance of the machines.
+The maintenance of the machines is normally performed late Sunday morning to early Sunday afternoon.
 You should plan your work accordingly.
-The machines may not be available for other reasons, such as power outages, hardware or software failures, etc. If the reason the machine(s) will be unavailable is known ahead of time (with the exception of applying patches), an email will be sent to the mailing list.
+The machines may not be available for other reasons, such as power outages, hardware or software failures, etc. If the reason the machine(s) will be unavailable is known ahead of time (with the exception of the regular maintenance), an email will be sent to the mailing list.

 Table of Contents